PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 When looked at like this, Balam and Omid are no shadows of course, they are just cooks, in the same way as e.g. the Joker that was cut from 1.01 onwards.
 Viper is no shadow either.
 Fisk just an influential trader.
 In the same way Alberto and/or Santino may just be (a) trader(s) in the Old Mine (it was in the Old Mine that the diggers were supposed to trade their ore for food).
 Ian was not a shadow but a guard until at least 0.7.
 All of that leaves us to just 16 remaining shadows instead of 23.
 Of these 16 remaining shadows only 5(!) have a name and anything to say.
 And even if Ian, Alberto, Viper, Fisk and Santino would be counted as shadows, we still have only 10 shadows with a name, while the concept promised us 15 shadows we can individually deal with.
 So in this case we do not really have more, but less NPCs.

 **Diggers (VLK):** In the final game they consist of 88 instances (+ 7 instances for appearance in the Free Mine, so they do not count).
-Of those 88, only 34 are inside the Old Mine.
-The remaining 54 are in the camp.
+But of these 88 just 34 are in the Mine, the remaining 54 in the camp.

-But this "VLK" guild in the *NPCs per Guild* concept was not even meant for the diggers.
+The "VLK" guild in the *NPCs per Guild* concept was *not* meant for the diggers.
 The concept speaks of the folk as "no actual guild" but "more of a collection of all NPCs inside the Old Camp, which do not belong to a "real" guild".
 This collection of people was meant to consist of about (not exactly) 50 people (to be adjusted as needed).
-Seven beggars, 12 day labourers doing some work *inside* the camp, 8 crooks, 8 hucksters/dealers, 8 thugs, 3 burned out maniacs (former sect members) and 4 "tinkerers".
+And we will be more specific here in order to show that the diggers were no part of them: 7 beggars, 12 day labourers doing some work *inside* the camp, 8 crooks, 8 hucksters/dealers, 8 thugs, 3 burned out maniacs (former sect members) and 4 "tinkerers".
 Diggers are not mentioned here, because the "VLK" category was not meant for them.
-They would have been described on a page of their own and this list of ("slave" or "old") diggers was just either not made yet or it was lost.
+They would have been described on a page of their own and this list of OM diggers was just either not made yet or it was lost.

 Thus, these "VLK" instances in the game are not that many at all, since it is a combination of diggers and all others for simplicity's sake.
 Many of the NPCs inside of the Old Camp were not necessarily meant to be diggers even if in the game they were finally presented as such, but this is just due to poor execution of the idea.
 And no matter their job, it does not make sense for them to run around the camp in digger's work clothes either way.
 It was just another practical concession due to the necessary effort involved in making a variety of regular individual clothing (which actually was done at least to some degree, but not included) and due to technical reasons such as memory limitations that made it problematic to display so many different textures.